StableCoder/cmake-scripts/README.md

 ### Usage

-To enable any code coverage instrumentation/targets, the single CMake option of `CODE_COVERAGE` needs to be set to 'ON', either by GUI, ccmake, or on the command line.
+To enable any code coverage instrumentation/targets, the single CMake option of `CODE_COVERAGE` needs to be set to 'ON', either by GUI, ccmake, or on the command line ie `-DCODE_COVERAGE=ON`.

 From this point, there are two primary methods for adding instrumentation to targets:
 1. A blanket instrumentation by calling `add_code_coverage()`, where all targets in that directory and all subdirectories are automatically instrumented.